 - You can use third-party testing for DDoS, like pen testing, to simulate an attack against the IT infrastructure.
 This way, you can be prepared for the actual attack.
 When undertaking this, it is better to test for a wide variety of attacks, not only those you might be familiar with.

 - You can start by creating a response plan and a team that will help with rapid response, a designated group whose job will be to minimise the attack's impact.
 While planning, include the procedures that should be used for customer support and communication teams and not just for the IT professionals.

 Ways to prevent the attack:

 - By having a broader bandwidth, the server will bear the burden of the attack while still being able to function the website.
-You should switch to a secure cloud-based server as they let you expand the bandwidth easily.
+It would be best if you switched to a secure cloud-based server as they let you expand the bandwidth easily.
 It also comes with bandwidth tolerance that will most likely absorb the attack before all resources are penetrated.

-- By implementing multiple firewall layers, you can have effective protection against DDoS attacks.
+- Implementing multiple firewall layers allows you effective protection against DDoS attacks.

 - A VPN might not protect you from an attack if the attacker already knows the real IP address.

 There are three primary categories of such attacks.